The RequirementsTo be a good fit for the Manufacturing Engineer / Continuous Improvement Engineer opportunity, you will have:

 Keys to SuccessYour technical expertise will be essential, but just as important will be your interpersonal and leadership skills.
 You'll rely on others to accomplish goals and implement change, so you'll need to be able to influence without formal authority.
 You should be a true team player adept at working well with others and communicating with stakeholders from shop personnel to the shop lead to plant leadership.

-In addition, in order to be an outstanding Continuous Improvement Engineer, you will:
+In addition, in order to be an outstanding Manufacturing Engineer / Continuous Improvement Engineer, you will:

 - Demonstrate skill at identifying gaps, finding solutions and converting solutions into action.